ewjay/fapiwiki/Home.md

 Welcome to the Official OIDF FAPI WG wiki!

+To see all items, please go to https://bitbucket.org/openid/fapi/wiki/browse/

 ## Current Working Draft

-* 1st WD for Part 1: Read Only APIs
+* Implementer's Draft for Part 1: Read Only APIs security
+* Implementer's Draft for Part 2: Read and Write APIs security
+* WD on CIBA profile

 ## Meeting Notes